JustinSDK/dotSCAD/docs/lib2x-cross_sections.md

 # cross_sections

 Given a 2D shape, points and angles along the path, this function will return all cross-sections.
-Combined with the `polysections` module, you can create a specific path extrusion.
+Combined with the `sweep` module, you can create a specific path extrusion.

 ## Parameters